 Should I consider vaginal seeding?

-In most hospitals, vaginal seeding is prohibited.
-The American College of Obstetricians and Gynecologists (ACOG) “does not recommend or encourage vaginal seeding outside of the context of an institutional review board-approved research protocol, and it is recommended that vaginal seeding otherwise not be performed until adequate data regarding the safety and benefit of the process become available” according to a position statement reaffirmed in 2022.
+In 2017, the American College of Obstetricians and Gynecologists (ACOG) issued a position statement noting that it “does not recommend or encourage vaginal seeding outside of the context of an institutional review board-approved research protocol, and it is recommended that vaginal seeding otherwise not be performed until adequate data regarding the safety and benefit of the process become available.”
+ACOG’s hesitation may be due to the possibility that “unfriendly bacteria” such as Group B Strep (GBS, with which ~25% of women are colonized) may transfer to the baby via vaginal seeding.
+ACOG’s position paper was reaffirmed in 2022, but no research studies performed after 2017 have been added to the reference list, suggesting that the position statement is based largely upon old data.

 Ok, so if I have a Cesarean, what else can I do for my baby’s gut?